SkinnyDevi/birbia-station-bot/README.md

 - Supported audio request platforms:
 	- YouTube (URL and plain text search)
 	- TikTok videos (URL search only)
+	- Instagram videos (URL search only (Videos, Reels), videos in carousel not yet supported)

 All of the above support caching!
 This means that if you frequently use URLs for audio requests, using the same URLs after the first use will provide you with your request exponentially quicker!